KarthikL1729/Group_10_DSA_project/README.md

  cout<<status<<;
 ```
 ### Q3 p2 (location)
-input format:
-    int INDEX
-Output format:
+Input format:
-    int current_station of the person with index "INDEX"
+The person's index

 ### Pseudocode p2
 ```c++
  access index of person
  cout<<cur_station;
 ```
-### Q3 p3  (info regarding persons in a station )
+### Q3 p3  (info regarding persons in a station)
-input format:
+Input format:
-    int DAY , int STATION_NUM
+Day_number Station_number
-output format:
+Output format:
-    list of the [positive , primaryContact , secondaryContact , Negative] persons in the station "STATION_NUM"  in order
+    List of the [positive , primaryContact , secondaryContact , Negative] persons in the station "STATION_NUM"  in order

 NOTE: DAY should not be less than the status alloted day